prisma-collective/docs/content/processes/evaluation/a. Introduction.md

 ### **Playground**

-Within this container lies the Playground—an exploratory space where stakeholders identify, articulate, and experiment with forms of value generation.
-The Playground is customizable, shaped by community priorities and evolving needs:
+Within this Container lie different Playgrounds—exploratory spaces where stakeholders identify, articulate, and experiment with forms of value generation.
+The Playground is customizable, shaped by community priorities and evolving needs.

+Each Playground has a primary goal that determines its design and by default there are three playgrounds in any Container - the Facilitators, the Cohort and the Place.

+Below are some examples of the value elements that build a Playground.

 - **What (Forms of Valued Contributions)**: